Adam Smith: Early life

 Adam Smith was born in Kirkcaldy, in Fife, Scotland.
 His father, Adam Smith senior, was a Scottish Writer to the Signet (senior solicitor), advocate and prosecutor (judge advocate) and also served as comptroller of the customs in Kirkcaldy.
 Smith's mother was born Margaret Douglas, daughter of the landed Robert Douglas of Strathendry, also in Fife; she married Smith's father in 1720.
 Two months before Smith was born, his father died, leaving his mother a widow.
 The date of Smith's baptism into the Church of Scotland at Kirkcaldy was 5 June 1723 and this has often been treated as if it were also his date of birth, which is unknown.

 Although few events in Smith's early childhood are known, the Scottish journalist John Rae, a biographer of Smith, recorded that Smith was abducted by Romani at the age of three and released when others went to rescue him.
 (Note: In Life of Adam Smith, Rae writes: "In his fourth year, while on a visit to his grandfather's house at Strathendry on the banks of the Leven, [Smith] was stolen by a passing band of gypsies, and for a time could not be found.
 But presently a gentleman arrived who had met a Romani woman a few miles down the road carrying a child that was crying piteously.
 Scouts were immediately dispatched in the direction indicated, and they came upon the woman in Leslie wood.
 As soon as she saw them she threw her burden down and escaped, and the child was brought back to his mother.
 [Smith] would have made, I fear, a poor gypsy.")
 Smith was close to his mother, who probably encouraged him to pursue his scholarly ambitions.
-He attended the Burgh School of Kirkcaldy—characterised by Rae as "one of the best secondary schools of Scotland at that period"—from 1729 to 1737, he learned Latin, mathematics, history and writing.
+He attended the Burgh School of Kirkcaldy—characterised by Rae as "one of the best secondary schools of Scotland at that period"—from 1729 to 1737, learning Latin, mathematics, history and writing."